reflex-frp/reflex-platform/README.md

 el :: MonadWidget t m => Text -> m a -> m a
 ```

 The first argument to `el` is a `Text`, which will become the tag of the html element produced.
 The second argument is a `Widget`, which will become the child of the element being produced.
+We turned on the `OverloadedStrings` extension so that the literal string in our source file would be interpreted as the appropriate type (`Text` rather than `String`).

  > #### Sidebar: Interpreting the MonadWidget type
  > FRP-enabled datatypes in Reflex take an argument `t`, which identifies the FRP subsystem being used.
 This ensures that wires don't get crossed if a single program uses Reflex in multiple different contexts.
 You can think of `t` as identifying a particular "timeline" of the FRP system.